Intellectual Disabilities Services – FAQs

 The length of stay for each person is contingent upon his or her ability level, personal development, and the availability of residential alternatives.
 There is no minimum or maximum length of stay.

 How many residents live at each location?

-There are two to six residents living at each of our ten sites.
+There are between two to six residents living at each of our programs.

 Are there any age requirements or limitations for residents?

 Yes.
 Residents must be at least 21 years of age.
 There is no maximum age limit.

 What qualifications and training are required for staff?

 We require staff to have a high school diploma, GED, or higher academic degree, a valid Connecticut driver’s license, professional references, and a strong interest in supporting people with developmental disabilities.
 We offer paid training in our offices to enable our staff to provide the necessary support for residents.
 This training includes, but is not limited to, certification in first aid/CPR, Medication Certification, medical awareness training, behavior management, and familiarization with the specific routines of the residents and home where they will be working.